Simpson to swim rather than sing at the Commonwealth Games - NewsBreak

 Titmus finished in 3 minutes, 56.40 seconds to beat the mark of 3:56.46 that U.S. champion Katie Ledecky set at the 2016 Rio Olympics.

-Titmus and fellow Olympic gold medalists Zac Stubblety-Cook, Kaylee McKeown and Kyle Chalmers are all on Australia's team for the Commonwealth Games.
-Chalmers, McKeown and Stubblety-Cook are also on the 39-member Australian squad for the world championships in Budapest, Hungary from June 18-25.
+Titmus and fellow Olympic gold medalists Zac Stubblety-Cook, Kaylee McKeown and Kyle Chalmers were included in the 39-strong Australian squad for the world championships in Budapest, Hungary from June 18-25.

+They were also selected along with Simpson in a team of 76 for the Commonwealth Games.

 More AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports